chadstolper/DGLOs/README.md

 ### positionEdgesGestalt():
 postionEdgesGestalt preforms the calculations necessary to create a Gestalt Glyph Graph.

-### fixCentralNodePositions(boolean):
+### fixCentralNodePositions(fixed: boolean):
-fixCentralNodePositions takes a boolean to decide whether or not to fixCentralNodePositions.
-If passed true, central nodes will be enabled.
+`fixCentralNodePositions` takes a boolean to decide whether or not to enable central nodes.
+`fixed = true` will enable center nodes.
 This allows the user to create an Egograph.
+`fixed = false` will disable central nodes.
+This is the default state of central nodes, and you will likely be in this state for most of your time with this library.

 ## Attributes and Visualization Settings:
 ### setAttributes(SVGAttrOpts):